senzing-garage/knowledge-base/lists/environment-variables.md

 ### SENZING_TOOLS_CLIENT_CA_CERTIFICATE_FILE

 1. Synopsis:
+   1. When using Transport Layer Security (TLS), this is the path to the file containing the clients root public certificate issued by the Certificate Authority (CA).
+   1. It is used in mutual TLS by the server to verify the identity of the client.
 1. Values:
+   1. A path to a file
 1. Examples:
+   1. ~/.ssh/my_ca_cert.pem
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_CLIENT_CA_CERTIFICATE_FILE&type=code)

 ### SENZING_TOOLS_CONFIG_PATH

 1. Synopsis:
+   1. In [SENZING_TOOLS_ENGINE_CONFIGURATION_JSON], the value to be placed in `PIPELINE`.`CONFIGPATH`
 1. Values:
+   1. Path to a directory.
+      The directory usually contains `cfgVariant.json`.
 1. Examples:
+   1. `/etc/opt/senzing`
 1. [Where used](https://github.com/search?q=org%3ASenzing-garage+SENZING_TOOLS_CONFIG_PATH&type=code)

 ### SENZING_TOOLS_CONFIGURATION